• Skip to primary navigation

 My mom rarely, if ever, used a recipe.
 If she did, it was only as a guide, and it featured her own notes penciled into the margins.

 Her every dish was spot on.
-The flavors were always magnificent.
+The flavor combinations were always perfectly crafted.
 We’re talking about the types of flavors you could never get enough of, even if you were full.
 Second and third helpings were always had in my house.
 Always.

-And she cooked with whole, healthy ingredients.
-Whenever possible, they were from my dad’s backyard garden.
+She cooked with whole, healthy ingredients, and whenever possible, they were from my dad’s backyard garden.

-Beginning with onions of course, my mom created masterpieces from leftovers.
-Her meals had many secret ingredients, which were often from the surplus of dipping sauces she would collect from her favorite Thai restaurant.
+Beginning with onions (of course!), my mom created masterpieces from leftovers.
+Her meals had many secret ingredients, which were often from the surplus of dipping sauces she would collect from her favorite Thai restaurant, Cholada (specifically the one that came alongside the Kanom Jeep (steamed wontons filled with chestnuts and ground pork and topped with roasted minced garlic).
+It was smoky, a little spicy and the flavors were deep and rich.

 My mom never — never ever — ordered anything in a restaurant without extra onions.
 Whether it was a pizza, a chicken dish, a salad, you name it, she’d say, “double the onions, please.”